-(Please remove the above guidance note and this guidance note before uploading to LTP and attach the draft contract as a separate document.
-If you are using Purchase Order (PO) Terms and Conditions, these are already uploaded to the LTP.
+(Please remove the above guidance note and this guidance note before uploading to procurement system and attach the draft contract as a separate document.
+If you are using Purchase Order (PO) Terms and Conditions, please insert them here.
 Please remove the PO Terms and Conditions if you are using a Legal or JCT contract.)

 Section 6 – Evaluation Criteria